 Chocolate Orange Chia Pudding

 Ingredients

-30g / 4 TBSP cacao powder (or regular cocoa powder)
+• 30 g / 4 TBSP cacao or regular cocoa powder

 Suggested garnish

-Place the orange juice and milk in a high speed power blender, followed by the remaining ingredients.
-Give them a stir until they are coated in liquid, then blend until silky smooth.
+• Place the orange juice and milk in a high speed, power blender, followed by the remaining ingredients.
+Give them a stir until they are coated in liquid.
+Blend on low speed until the dates are broken up, then move to high speed and continue blending until silky smooth.
 Stop now and then to scrape down the sides.
 Taste test and add a touch more orange extract or sweetener, if desired.

+Chocolate Orange Chia Pudding